bokeh/bokeh/sphinx/source/docs/dev_guide/env_vars.rst

 ``BOKEH_DOCS_VERSION``
 ~~~~~~~~~~~~~~~~~~~~~~
 What version of Bokeh to show when building sphinx docs locally.
 Useful if it
-is necessay to re-deploy old docs with hotfixes.
+is necessary to re-deploy old docs with hotfixes.

 ``BOKEH_DOCS_CSS_SERVER``
 -------------------------